Febbre da cavallo: Plot

-Given the extraordinary vigour found by Soldatino, who has begun to brilliantly win all the races in which he competes, the cronies decide that Mandrake will replace, in the imminent Grand Prix of the Aces of Tor di Valle, the unbeatable Jean-Louis Rossini, driver of the only true rival of De Marchis' horse, Bernadette, to slow it down and win by betting on Soldatino, whose stake is still very high.
-In this way, De Marchis also has the opportunity to triumph over the eternal rival Conte Dallara, owner of Bernadette, who given the rise of Soldatino has decided to bet on the sure win, since Rossini has never lost a race.
-The first part of the plan succeeds perfectly, with Mandrake ready to do anything to lose, and Pomata who, disguised as a police commissioner, kidnaps Rossini making him believe he is at the centre of a plot, taking him to a farmhouse outside the city.
+Given that Soldatino has begun to brilliantly win all his races, the cronies decide that Mandrake will replace the unbeatable Jean-Louis Rossini, jockey of the only true rival of De Marchis' horse, Bernadette, in the imminent Grand Prix of the Aces of Tor di Valle, to slow it down, and bet on Soldatino, whose odds are still very high.
+De Marchis will also have the opportunity to triumph over his eternal rival Conte Dallara, owner of Bernadette, who has decided to bet on the sure win, since Rossini has never lost a race.
+The first part of the plan succeeds perfectly, with Pomata, disguised as a police commissioner, kidnapping Rossini and making him believe he is at the centre of a plot, taking him to a farmhouse outside the city.

-Shortly before the race, the former driver of Soldatino, Stelvio Mazza, fed up with the lawyer de Marchis who does not decide to pay his arrears, refuses to drive the horse, and in his place is self-candid Pomata, who is a former jockey with a regular license.
-The race starts and everything seems to go in the right direction until Mandrake, taken by the impetus of the competition and trying not to make the farce evident, forgets to lose and leads Bernadette closer and closer to Soldatino, who is in the first position; after a head-to-head between Mandrake and Pomata, Bernadette manages to get the better, being led to victory by Mandrake, arousing the ire of friends and lawyer.
+Shortly before the race, Soldatino's former jockey, Stelvio Mazza, fed up with the lawyer de Marchis, who will not pay his arrears, refuses to ride the horse, and he is replaced by self-candid Pomata, a former jockey with a regular license.
+The race starts and everything seems to go well, until Mandrake, in the heat of the competition and trying not to make the farce evident, forgets to lose and rides Bernadette closer and closer to Soldatino, who is leading.
+Bernadette wins, arousing the ire of Mandrake's friends and lawyer.

-The whole gang ends up in court and here Mandrake tries to dissuade the judge with a gruelling speech on "who is" the horse-player in a broad sense and then ends with the request for total mental infirmity.
-Gabriella reveals that she secretly played the winning Tris, thus making the money for the win, but just when the sentence seems obvious now, it turns out that even the Judge is a hardened bettor and everyone is acquitted.
-Gabriella finally manages to get married by Mandrake, who, with her tacit consent, escapes during the honeymoon to go to the hippodrome of Cesena.
+The whole gang ends up in court.
+Here Mandrake tries to dissuade the judge with a gruelling speech on "who is" the horse-player in a broad sense and then ends with the request for total mental infirmity.
+Gabriella reveals that she secretly bet on the winning horse, but just when the sentence seems obvious, it turns out that the judge is a hardened bettor, and everyone is acquitted.
+Gabriella finally manages to marry Mandrake, who, with her tacit consent, escapes during the honeymoon to go to the hippodrome of Cesena.